stoeps13/connections-doc/source/admin/install/cp_config_om_enable_profiles_events.md

 1. Manually update settings in tdi-profiles-config.xml by completing the following steps:

+    !!! note
-    **Note:** Update tdi-profiles-config.xml on all servers that are running the TDI process.
+    Update tdi-profiles-config.xml on all servers that are running the TDI process.
 Refer to the TDI configuration related topics such as [Developing custom TDI assembly lines for Profiles](../admin/c_admin_profiles_develop_custom_tdi_scripts.md) or [Populating the Profiles database](t_prof_install_profiles_db.md) to validate the locations you need to target for those changes.

     1. Using a text editor, open te tdi-profiles-config.xml file.